NEONScience/NEON-Data-Skills/tutorials/R/download-explore/NEON-download-explore.md

 ---
 syncID: 5f9c4048a27749c19ee8ecfc78806363
 title: "Download and Explore NEON Data"
-code1: R/download-explore/NEON-download-explore.R
+description: Tutorial for downloading data from the Data Portal and the neonUtilities package, then exploring and understanding the downloaded data
+dateCreated: '2018-11-07'
 authors: [Claire K. Lunch]
 contributors: [Christine Laney, Megan A. Jones, Donal O'Leary]
-dataProduct: null
-dateCreated: '2018-11-07'
-description: Tutorial for downloading data from the Data Portal and the neonUtilities package, then exploring and understanding the downloaded data
 estimatedTime: 1 - 2 hours
-languagesTool: R, API
 packagesLibraries: [devtools, geoNEON, neonUtilities, rhdf5, raster]
 topics: data-management, rep-sci
+languageTool: R, API
+code1: R/download-explore/NEON-download-explore.R
-tutorialSeries: null
+tutorialSeries:
 urlTitle: download-explore-neon-data
 ---

 This tutorial covers downloading NEON data, using the Data Portal and the neonUtilities R package, as well as basic instruction in beginning to